Electrical contractors in

 Inspection Schedule

-Rough-in inspection before covering wires, final inspection before energizing.
-Schedule 24 hours advance notice with Nampa Building Department.
-Re-inspection fees apply for failed inspections.
+Rough-in inspection before covering work, final inspection upon completion.
+Service upgrades require additional meter inspection.
+Schedule inspections 24 hours in advance through Nampa Building Department.

 Insurance Minimums

-Idaho requires minimum $300,000 general liability insurance for licensed electrical contractors.
-Workers compensation required if employing others.
-Bonding requirements vary by project type and value.
+Idaho requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation required for businesses with employees.
+Bonding requirements vary by project value and municipality.

 How to Get Licensed